Who Decides the Visitation Arrangement?

 For a more detailed discussion about your specific situation, you'll need to speak with an attorney.

 Both the custodial and non-custodial parents can discuss their preferred schedules in the presence of a mediator who can help them reach an equitable conclusion.
 If the parents cannot reach an agreement, the court will determine the visitation schedules for each parent.
-A visitation schedule is drafted up and agreed upon by all parties involved, it gets taken to court to be transformed into a legally enforceable document.
+A visitation schedule is drafted up and agreed upon by all parties involved, then it gets taken to court to be transformed into a legally enforceable document.
 From then on, it’s important that both spouses maintain the schedule to the best of their abilities to keep a sense of stability in their children’s lives.

 Houston Supervised Visitation Attorneys